InternLM/lagent/docs/overview.md

 # OVERVIEW

-This chapter introduces you to the framework of Lagent, and provides links to detailed tutorials about Lagent.
+This chapter introduces you to the framework of LAgent, and provides links to detailed tutorials about LAgent.

-## What is Lagent
+## What is LAgent

-Lagent is an open source LLM agent framework, which enables people to efficiently turn a large language model to agent.
+LAgent is an open source LLM agent framework, which enables people to efficiently turn a large language model to agent.
 It also provides some typical tools to enlighten the ablility of LLM, and the whole framework is shown below:

 ![image](https://github.com/InternLM/lagent/assets/24351120/e104171e-4baf-43b3-8e6d-90cff1b298b6)

-Lagent consists of 3 main parts, agents, llms, and actions.
+LAgent consists of 3 main parts, agents, llms, and actions.

 - **agents** provides agent implementation, such as ReAct, AutoGPT.
 - **llms** supports various large language models, including open-sourced models (Llama-2, InterLM) through HuggingFace models or closed-source models like GPT3.5/4.